Autumn Wheat Berry Salad with butternut squash, kale & pomegranate is a flavorful, warm salad for the cooler days of fall and winter!

 Having a bag of wheat berries in my pantry just waiting to be used and butternut squash on hand, I put the two together, creating a warm and delicious hearty salad.

-Today we’ll celebrate the season with this fall colored Autumn Wheat Berry + Butternut Squash Salad with kale and pomegranate seeds all dressed with an apple cider vinaigrette.
-It’s a deliciously, simple salad to nourish your body and brighten your day!
+Today we’ll celebrate the season with this fall-colored Autumn Wheat Berry Salad with roasted butternut squash, wilted kale, and colorful pomegranate seeds all dressed with an apple cider vinaigrette.

-This recipe will make enough to feed a small crowd, or you’ll have plenty of leftovers to nibble on or take for to-go lunches.
-Feel free to cut the recipe in half if you like, but I must say it was nice to have leftovers.
+- Makes enough for leftovers.
+This recipe will make enough to feed a small crowd, or you’ll have plenty of leftovers to nibble on or take for to-go lunches. ( Feel free to cut the recipe in half if you like, but I must say it was nice to have leftovers.)

-Wheat berries are a low gluten grain with an ample amount of protein and fiber per serving, about 6 grams each.
+- Healthy and filling.
+Wheat berries are a low-gluten grain with ample protein and fiber per serving, about 6 grams each.
 They work well in salads and soups for added bulk and heartiness.
-If you haven’t tried them yet, hopefully this is a little inspiration to get you started!
+If you haven’t tried them yet, hopefully, this is a little inspiration to get you started!

-There are a few steps to the recipe but they flow nicely making this come together easily.
-First you’ll be cooking the wheat berries and adding the kale at the end to help steam it.
-While that’s coming along, roast your butternut squash.
+There are a few steps to the recipe, but they flow nicely, making it come together quickly.
+First, you’ll cook the wheat berries and add the kale at the end to help steam it.
+While that’s cooking, roast your butternut squash.

 Next, dice the onions and saute until just softened.
-Prepare the vinaigrette, set aside.
+Prepare the vinaigrette, and set aside.

-Once you’ve cooked the wheat berries, wilted the kale, roasted the butternut squash, sauteed the onions and made the dressing, it’s time to mix it all together.
+Once you’ve cooked the wheat berries, wilted the kale, roasted the butternut squash, sauteed the onions, and made the dressing, add all the components to a bowl and mix it together.

-And voila, the end result is a colorful autumn salad to share with friends and family, or eat all to yourself.
+And voila, the final result is a colorful wheat berry salad to share with friends and family – or eat all to yourself!